TianshengC/threads-management-for-slow-caculation/README.md

 finish:

-Description: Waits for all previously requested calculations to complete.
+Description: Waits for all previously requested calculations to be completed.
 Action: Allows all ongoing calculations to finish.
-Response: Returns the message “Finished” after finishing all caculations.
+Response: Returns the message “Finished” after finishing all calculations.

 abort: